What Direct Action Actually Means

 Take Direct Action Together

-Join members who organize collectively, act strategically, and apply pressure where formal processes fail.
-Together we shift power and demand change.
+Join members who organise collectively, act strategically, and apply pressure where formal processes fail.
+Every campaign on this page was built by ordinary people.

 What is direct action?

 Direct action means people acting together to apply pressure where polite requests and formal processes have failed.
 It is collective, not individual.
 It is strategic, not spontaneous.
-Direct action is about shifting power, not chaos.
+It is about shifting power from those who ignore need to communities demanding change.

 Why do people facing poverty use direct action?